 When the topic comes up during an in-person appointment comes up, don’t shy away.
 Speak of telemedicine’s benefits and how it is a great avenue for those who don’t find it necessary to visit their doctor for a small medical matter.

-Tap here to learn more about Banty Medical and all of its exciting features!
+Tap here to learn more about Banty Virtual Clinic and all of its exciting features!